JosieHong/3dAAE_Exp/README.md

 # -----------------------------------------------------------------------
 # The following package is only compatible to CUDA 10.0.
 If your cuda's
-# version != 10.0, please do not install the following package.
+# version != 10.0, please DO NOT install the following package.
 # You could compute the metric slowly with cpu, or you could chooes not to
 # comput MMD-CD and MMD-EMD.
 # The metrics are setted in `./settings/*.json:"metrics":["jsd", "mmd"]`.